 As a retail merchandiser, you would work a standard number of hours per week.
 Overtime may be necessary during busy periods.

 You would be based in an office, either at head office or in a retail store.
 You would spend time at stores and with suppliers, both locally and nationally.

 Entry Level Education

-Overall employment of beauty consultants is projected to grow about as fast as the average for all occupations.
+Employment of visual merchadisers is projected to grow, but somewhat slower than the average for all occupations.